What You Should Know About the Yellow African Parrot

 These chatty birds spend a great deal of their time in the trees, but also frequent open woodland and savannah.
 They are frugivores, eating primarily fruits, seeds and blossoms.
 But they are known to eat tree bark, nectar, insects and snails, as well.

-See also Best Parrot Food For African Grey Parrots
+See also What Do African Grey Parrots Eat?

 In the wild, African greys are preyed upon by snakes and large cats, as well as humans who hunt them for traditional medicine and food, trap them for the pet trade and destroy their habitats by clearing forests for agriculture.
 Their numbers have plummeted in recent decades and they are now considered Endangered on the IUCN Red List.